top of page

 End of trip

-Note: This itinerary may change due to weather and trail conditions.
-If paths become inaccessible, we will adjust to the best available alternatives.
-Yoga classes are planned but may not be offered daily.
+Please note: This itinerary is subject to change depending on weather and trail conditions.
+If certain routes become inaccessible, alternative paths will be chosen for the best experience.
+Yoga sessions are planned but may vary day to day.

 Itinerary